Preventative Dental Care Whittier, CA

 Lifestyle choices can have a direct effect on dental health.
 From poor sleep to smoking and oral piercings, many everyday decisions can increase the risk of oral health problems.
 Tobacco can affect healing and make dental disease more likely, while oral piercings can contribute to gum recession, chipped teeth, and soft tissue irritation.

 A healthy diet also plays an important role in preventive care.
 When the body is lacking important nutrients, it can become harder for the tissues in the mouth to resist infection.
-This may contribute to gum disease, which remains a major cause of tooth loss in adults.
+This may contribute to gum inflammation or gum disease.
+If you notice symptoms such as bleeding gums or receding gums, those symptoms should be evaluated rather than ignored.

 It is also helpful to limit excess sugar.
 Sugar feeds cavity-causing bacteria and can contribute to both tooth decay and gum disease.
 Many sugary foods and drinks are also acidic, which can weaken enamel over time.
 Drinking plenty of water and eating a balanced diet from the major food groups can support stronger teeth and healthier gums.